 If you’re considering buying or refinancing a home, learn what a HUD loan is and if it’s an option for you.

 What Is a HUD Loan?

 HUD loans aren’t actually issued by HUD, nor the FHA.
-Instead, they’re originated by private lenders approved by HUD, and then insured by the FHA against loss.
+Instead, they’re originated by private lenders approved by HUD, then insured by the FHA against loss.

 - Alternate name: FHA loan

 - Acronym: HUD (U.S. Department of Housing and Urban Development), FHA (Federal Housing Administration)

 HUD loans work because they’re insured by the FHA.
 This protection allows lenders to offer affordable interest rates, accept low down payments, and approve borrowers whose credit may not be perfect.

 But insurance comes at a cost.
 HUD borrowers pay both an upfront mortgage insurance premium (UFMIP) plus a monthly insurance premium that is lumped in with their mortgage payment.
 The cost of these premiums varies based on the down payment and loan amount.
 In some cases, this insurance can be canceled after 11 years.